que-es-una-fpga

 Why are FPGAs on the rise?

-First, because over time, technologies become cheaper.
-Not many years ago, an automaton with a capacity similar to an Arduino could cost hundreds or even thousands of euros, and now we can find it for a few euros.
+First, because technologies become cheaper over time.
+Not many years ago, an automation device with a capacity similar to an Arduino could cost hundreds or even thousands of euros, and now we can find it for a few euros.

 Similarly, FPGAs have been gaining popularity in the industry.
-As production increases, they have appeared with greater capabilities and functionalities.
+As production increases, they have appeared with greater capacities and functionalities.
 There are even ranges intended for embedded devices or mobile applications.
-All this leads to the reduction in the price of certain FPGA models.
+All this encourages the price drop of certain FPGA models.

 On the other hand, the main reason for the rise in the popularity of FPGAs in the domestic/maker field is the reverse engineering work carried out by Clifford Wolf on the Lattice iCE40 LP/HX 1K/4K/8K FPGA, which gave rise to the IceStorm project.

-Clifford’s work was carried out on an IceStick, a development board with an iCE40 FPGA, due to its low cost and small technical characteristics, which allowed the reverse engineering work.
+Clifford’s work was done on an IceStick, a development board with an iCE40 FPGA, due to its low cost and small technical characteristics, which allowed the reverse engineering work.

 que-es-un-fpga-icestick

 It was the first time that an FPGA could be programmed with Open Source tools.
-This allowed the generation of a growing community of collaborators that have borne fruits such as IceStudio or Apio.
+This allowed the generation of a growing community of collaborators that have resulted in wonders like IceStudio or Apio.

-It should be noted that the rest of the FPGAs require investments of hundreds of euros to buy the FPGA and up to thousands of euros in software.
+Keep in mind that other FPGAs require investments of hundreds of euros to buy the FPGA and up to thousands of euros for the software.

-Let’s say that, with some distance, the IceStorm project and the Lattice ICE was the beginning of a revolution in the field of FPGAs similar to what Arduino started with Atmel’s AVR processors, and that has made it possible to put this technology within reach of home users.
+Let’s say that, saving distances, the IceStorm project and the Lattice ICE was the beginning of a revolution in the FPGA field similar to the one Arduino started with Atmel’s AVR processors, and which has made it accessible to domestic users.

-Do FPGAs have a future, or are they just a passing trend?
+Do FPGAs have a future or are they a passing fad?

-Well, even without having a crystal ball, it is most likely that FPGAs will be devices that will be useful, at least in the medium and short term.
-As we said, they are often used to facilitate the design and prototyping of ASICs.
-They are also expanding their scope of application, from heavy computation applications (vision systems, AI, autonomous driving) to lightweight versions for mobile devices.
+Well, even without a crystal ball, it is most likely that FPGAs are devices that will be useful, at least, in the medium and short term.
+As we said, they are frequently used to facilitate the design and prototyping of ASICs.
+Furthermore, they are expanding their scope of application, from applications with heavy calculations (vision systems, AI, autonomous driving) to lightweight versions for mobile devices.

-As an example of their viability, consider that Intel has invested 16.7 billion dollars in the purchase of Altera.
-Market estimates point to an estimate of 9,000-10,000 million dollars for 2020, compared to 6,000-7,000 million dollars in 2014, and an annual growth of 6-7% (far above the average growth of 1-2% for the semiconductor sector).
+As an example of their viability, consider that Intel invested 16.7 billion dollars in the purchase of Altera.
+Market estimates point to an estimate of 9000-10000 million dollars for 2020, compared to 6000-7000 million dollars in 2014, and an annual growth of 6-7% (well above the 1-2% average growth for the semiconductor sector).

 que-es-un-fpga-crecimiento

-Speaking of the future (years) in which FPGAs become cheaper and more popular, we can even imagine hybrid FPGA and processor systems (or even totally FPGA) where software can reconfigure the hardware, creating or undoing processors, or memory, according to the needs.
+Speaking of the future (years) in which FPGAs become cheaper and popularized, we can even imagine hybrid FPGA and processor systems (or even totally FPGA) where software can reconfigure the hardware, creating or undoing processors, or memory, according to needs.

-The real question is, do Open Source FPGAs have a future and in the “domestic” field, or are they just a passing trend?
+The real question is: do Open Source FPGAs and the “domestic” field have a future or are they a passing fad?

 The short answer is, we hope so.
-The long answer is that, as of today, we only have an FPGA (the iCe40) available compatible with Open Source tools, and in reality, it is a fairly small and not very powerful FPGA.
+The long one is that, as of today, we only have one FPGA (the iCe40) available compatible with Open Source tools, and it is actually a fairly small and low-power FPGA.

 que-es-un-fpga-icezum-alhambra

-The best way is to promote the extension of these types of devices and to generate a strong community that promotes the popularization of this technology.
-And if possible, by creating and improving the Open Source tools available for FPGAs.
+The best way is to encourage the expansion of this type of device, and to generate a strong community that fosters the popularization of this technology.
+And if possible, by creating and improving the available Open Source tools for FPGAs.